robertchase/fsm/README.md

 ##### Actions

 Once an `fsm` file has been parsed, `action` routines must be written for each `action`.
-The actions are obvious by inpsection, but can be easily gotten from the parsed description:
+The actions are obvious by inspection, but can be easily gotten from the parsed description:
 ```
 >>> description.actions